MontgomeryLab/tinyRNA/doc/tiny-count.md

 Discontinuous features and feature filtering support:
 - Discontinuous features are supported (as defined by the `Parent` attribute key, or by a shared `ID`/`gene_id` attribute value).
 Rule and alias matches of descendents are merged with the root parent's.
 - If a feature contains both `ID` and `gene_id` attributes, only the value of `ID` is used as the feature's ID.
-- Features can be filtered during GFF parsing by their `source` and/or `type` columns, and these preferences can be specified in the Run Config file.
-These are inclusive filters.
-Only features matching the values specified will be retained for selection and listed in the output counts table.
-An empty list allows all values.
-See the [parameters documentation](Parameters.md#filters) for information about specifying these filters.
 - If a filtered feature breaks a feature lineage (that is, features chained via the `Parent` attribute), then the highest non-filtered ancestor is designated the root parent.
 The lineage is maintained transparently but the filtered feature does not contribute to the domains of selection.
+A feature is considered "filtered" when it fails to match a rule's `Source Filter` **and** `Type Filter`